-Begin in lizard stretch.
-You'll be in a low lunge with your front knee bent to 90 degrees and your back leg extended out straight behind you — but with your back knee off the ground.
+- Start in a low lunge with your front knee bent to 90 degrees and your back leg extended out straight behind you and your back knee off the ground.

 - Keeping your butt up, stretch your hands out in front of you so that you feel a stretch throughout your upper body and hips.